MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 ---
-title: Add users to the asset capture preview in Dynamics 365 Remote Assist
+title: Add users to the Dynamics 365 Remote Assist model-driven app
 author: dhgoelmsft
-description: Learn how to add users to the preview of asset capture. ms.author: dhgoel ms.date: 08/19/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Learn how to add users to the model-driven Dynamics 365 Remote Assist app ms.author: dhgoel ms.date: 09/23/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
-# Add users to the asset capture preview
+# Add users to the Dynamics 365 Remote Assist model-driven app

-Learn how to add users to the asset capture public preview so they can access the model-driven app and use the HoloLens to capture asset data.
+Learn how to add users so they can access the model-driven app.
+Once users have access, they will have the ability to:

+* Use the Remote Assist client app on HoloLens or Mobile to capture and view asset data
+* Create and share One-time call links
+* Record call metrics to enable the Calls Dashboard

-In this tutorial, you assign users a Dynamics 365 Remote Assist license and security roles.
+This article walks you through assigning users a Dynamics 365 Remote Assist license and security roles.

 ## Prerequisites

-To complete the steps in this tutorial, you need:
+To complete the steps in this article, you need:

 - **A Dynamics 365 Remote Assist subscription**, which enables you to assign licenses to users you want to give access to Dynamics 365 Remote Assist.
 - **The ability to manage user licenses in the Microsoft 365 admin center**.
 To manage user licenses, you need to have an admin role for the Microsoft 365 admin center.